da99/humane_list/README.md

 ============

 Combining arrays with kv structures.
 It is meant to act the way non-programmers (ie humans) expect lists to act (ie usability).
+Think of shopping lists: top to bottom.

 * Default index is 1, not 0.
 * This is no `shift` or `unshift`.